DeniseYT/HB_Final_Project/README.md

 # Introduction

-This Personal Website is well-made for people who like to have an area to introduce their own personality besides resumes or Linkedin pages.
+Looking for a job is the most common thing in the world!
+This personal website is created for everyone who likes to have an area to show their personalities other than formal resume or Linkedin.
+It can be everyone's portfolio, also it is in between social media and traditional job seeking templates with strong interactive mode with others.

 # Features
-Users are able to fill in their own contents, including their background, experiences, skills, projects and so on.

-By filling out contents, the personal website is built.

-The personal website can be shared to others.

-When people/recruiters/future employer view the contents, they can also leave comments or click "like" button to have both interactive mode with each other.
+User can fill in their background story in 6 categories, *About*, *Experience*, *Skill*, *Project*, *Education* and *Contact*, choosing the customization options then build their own personal website.
+This website is also interactive with others by clicking likes and leaving comments.

 **Front end:**
-JavaScript/jQuery
+* JavaScript/jQuery
-AJAX
+* AJAX
-React
+* React
-HTML/Jinja
+* HTML/Jinja
-CSS/Bootstrap
+* CSS/Bootstrap

 **Back end:**
-Python/Flask
+* Python/Flask
-SQL/PostgreSQL
+* SQL/PostgreSQL
-SQLAlchemy ORM
+* SQLAlchemy ORM

 **APIs:**
-Gmail login API
+* Gmail login API

 # Video Demo

-# Webapp Pages
+# Webapp Pages Introduction
+* Landing Page

+This is the homepage, meaning this is someone’s portfolio which can be shared.
+This page allows you to interact with it by clicking likes or leaving comments.
+It is beneficial for job seekers to meet potential recruiters and employers.

 ![app screenshot](/static/img/Homepage.png)

+* Log In Page

+If you are interested in building your own portfolio, just click the below link, it leads you to log in to your account first.

 ![app screenshot](/static/img/Account.png)

+* Build Your Own One

+In this building page, you fill out each column with your background story and choose the customization options.

 ![app screenshot](/static/img/Build.png)

+* Your Portfolio Page

 ![app screenshot](/static/img/Portfolio_page.png)

 # Future State